-Presently, I’m Managing Partner of The Orangeblowfish, a creative branding agency I co-own with Siu Tang, my business and life partner.
-We set up the Agency in 2012, in our home-study as we knew that there would be a better way to represent brands.
+Presently, I’m Managing Partner of The Orangeblowfish, a creative branding agency I co-own with my Siu Tang, my business and life partner.
+We set up the Agency in 2012, in our home-study as we knew that there was a better way to represent brands.
 Siu had the vision to leverage creativity, art and design to connect and enrich people’s lives.

-This year our Agency is celebrating our 10th anniversary which is something we’re ecstatic about.
-Since our establishment, we’ve had the pleasure to work with some of the coolest brands in the world including LinkedIn, L’Oreal Group, Cartier, Asics, Mindshare, Costa Coffee, Marriott Group, Sanofi, Boston Scientific and more.
+This year we’re celebrating our 10th anniversary this year which is something we’re ecstatic about.
+Since our establishment, we’ve had the pleasure to work with some of the coolest brands in the world including L’Oreal Group, Cartier, Ascis, Mindshare, Costa Coffee, Marriott Group, Sanofi, Boston Scientific and more.

 2) What does a day in your life look like for you?
 Can you take us through a recent workday?

-My typical day is usually something like this:
+My typical day starts is usually something like this:

 7:25am – School Bus Drop Off